David Weatherall: Career

 Returning from military service, he took a fellowship at Johns Hopkins University.
 He returned to Liverpool, where he rose to the rank of Professor of Haematology.

 His research concentrated on the genetics of the haemoglobinopathies and, in particular, a group of inherited haematological disorders known as the thalassemias that are associated with abnormalities in the production of globin, the protein component of haemoglobin.
 Weatherall was one of the world's experts on the clinical and molecular basis of the thalassemias and the application for their control and prevention in developing countries.

 In 1974, Weatherall moved to Oxford, as he was appointed Nuffield Professor of Clinical Medicine at the University of Oxford.
 He worked with the biochemist John Clegg until his retirement in 2000.
 They were able to separate the α and β chains of haemoglobin and to demonstrate that the relative lack of production of these proteins resulted in α and β thalassaemia.

 In 1989, Weatherall founded the Institute of Molecular Medicine at Oxford, which was renamed the Weatherall Institute of Molecular Medicine in his honour in 2000 upon his retirement.

-From 1991–1996 he was a member of the Nuffield Council on Bioethics.
+From 1991 to 1996 he was a member of the Nuffield Council on Bioethics.

 In 1992, he assumed the most prestigious chair, that of Regius Professor of Medicine, which he held until retirement.

 He was a member of the National Committee of Inquiry into Higher Education that published an influential report in 1997.

 In 2002, Weatherall wrote a major report on the application of genomics for global health for the World Health Organization.
 During this year, he also became Chancellor of Keele University..
 Weatherall was a Distinguished Supporter of Humanists UK.